Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 --->
 # K-Means Algorithms

+Since the space of possible solutions is generally superexponential in the cluster number and dataset size, all commonly used algorithms applied to the k-means problem are heuristic in nature.

 ## Lloyd's Algorithm

 The standard algorithm used to solve the k-means problem is often just called